sora-xor/sora-docs/src/orderbooks.md

 ## References

 If you are proficient in RUST and Substrate, we invite you to explore our codebase dedicated to order books.
-By following this link https://github.com/sora-xor/sora2-network/tree/master/pallets/order-book, you will gain access to the source code, allowing you to delve deeper into the implementation details and functionalities of order books within our system.
+By following [this link](https://github.com/sora-xor/sora2-network/tree/master/pallets/order-book), you will have access to the source code, allowing you to delve deeper into the implementation details and functionalities of order books within SORA.

-For more transparency on the development of order books, we recommend exploring our corresponding GitHub milestone - https://github.com/sora-xor/sora2-network/milestone/4.
+For more transparency on the development of order books, we recommend exploring the corresponding [GitHub milestone](https://github.com/sora-xor/sora2-network/milestone/4).
 This will provide you with additional insights into the progress and advancements in order book implementation.